 - Open all window trickle ventilators if installed

 - Avoid the use of portable LPG gas heaters

-- Close bathroom and kitchen doors when bathing and cooking
+- Keep bathroom and kitchen doors closed when bathing or cooking

-- Leave a space between walls and furniture
+- Leave a gap between your furniture and walls

-Our range of top quality positive ventilation units (PIV) are energy efficient units that control condensation by gently providing air to your home from a central position in the stairwell or store room.
+Our range of top-quality PIV units are energy efficient units that control condensation by gently providing air to your home from a central position in the stairwell or storeroom.

 Our range of PIV units including the Vent-Axia Pozidry Pro, and the Vent Axia Pozidry Compact, both of these units are available with or without a heater option.
 Pozidry units are the perfect solution for hard to cure mould and condensation in existing properties.

 PoziDry Pro improves indoor air quality and quickly eradicates conditions that lead to mould growth, reducing the risk of health issues in the home.
 The unit is unobtrusive, near silent running and has low operating costs.

 An MVHR System is the best solution to preventing condensation problems in the home.
 Whether in new builds, or installed during renovation, an MVHR is the best system to install to ensure humidity comfort.
 A MVHR system works by extracting any damp, moist, stale air from kitchens, bathrooms, utilities, WC’s and en suites.
 These areas are prone to a build-up of moisture which can lead to condensation and mould.